Office-Based Treatment Consent

 Notice of Potential Information Loss Due to Technological Failure

-Information transmitted through telehealth technology may be lost due to technological failure beyond the control of the Group which can result in delays in treatment or other adverse consequences.
+Information transmitted through electronic systems may be lost due to technological failure beyond the control of the Group which can result in delays in treatment or other adverse consequences.
 I agree to hold-harmless www.addictionology.center group and its employees, contractors, agents, directors, members, managers, shareholders, officers, representatives, assigns, parents, predecessors, and successors for consequences of information loss due to technological failure.

 Patient medication history is a list of prescription medicines that our practice providers, or other providers, have prescribed for you.
 A variety of sources, including pharmacies and health insurers, contribute to the collection of this history.